Automation Testing Guide

 • Reporting capabilities

-With SmartBear tools, the evolution from manual to automated testing is simple.
+With SmartBear’s automation testing tools, the evolution from manual to automated testing is simple.

 TestComplete is an automated UI testing tool that caters to testers of every skill level.
-The record-and-replay feature in TestComplete is especially great for manual testers learning to automate.
+The record-and-replay feature in TestComplete is especially great for manual testers learning test automation.
 It allows you to see every action you make, either while generating test code or administering tests.
 If you eventually want to try scripting tests, TestComplete allows users to script in modern languages like JavaScript and Python.